-- about 100 g. of Baguio (French) beans, stringed and cut into one-inch lengths
+- 100 grams green beans stringed and cut into one-inch lengths

-- 1/2 k. of fresh mussels, rinsed and debearded
+- 1/2 kilogram fresh mussels rinsed and debearded

-- 4 to 6 c. of rice cooked with the least amount of water possible
+- 4 to 6 rice cooked with the least amount of water possible

 - Heat the cooking oil in a wok or other shallow pan.
 Saute the garlic, ginger, onion, cumin seeds and kaffir lime leaf just until fragrant.
 Add the carrot cubes, beans and diced bell pepper.
 Saute for about a minute.